 The root cause in this example is the worn-out infrastructure within the building.
 By carrying out a root cause analysis, the company can take steps to upgrade this infrastructure and avoid similar incidents in the future.

-Root cause analysis steps and methods
+Root cause analysis steps

 Based on the nature, scope, and complexity of the problem, your team can choose from the many available root cause analysis methods.